souritrakar/agentdrive-core/README.md

 # agentdrive-core

-WIP - A programmable filesystem substrate I'm building for my agents.
+WIP - Programmable filesystem layer and primitives I'm building for my agents.
 A POSIX-shaped virtual filesystem layered over commodity object storage, so an agent gets a real tree with namespaces, capabilities, and integrity guarantees instead of a flat key-value bucket

 Object storage is the wrong interface for the agent to interact with or operate on.
 This is the VFS that sits on top of it